Master Plan

 Question 3: When do you anticipate the first residential projects being completed, and on which blocks?

-The third project announced is Block G, Kaliʻu, the mixed-use project by ProsPac.
-The building will include 330 market-priced homes and 42,000 square feet of commercial space.
-The project timeline is still pending.
+- Block G, Kaliʻu, the mixed-use project by ProsPac, which is anticipated to break ground in 2025.
+It will include 294 market-priced homes and 42,000 square feet of commercial space.

-Kamehameha Schools is currently engaging multiple prospective guest developers for the remaining two blocks of Increment II.
-Once the guest developers have been selected, we will be able to share an updated timeline identifying when development will begin on the remaining blocks.
+Kamehameha Schools is currently engaging prospective guest developers for Block H, the final remaining block of Increment II.
+Once a guest developer has been selected, an announcement will be shared.